-"An annual need of 40000 engineers - just to replace the retirees - is not realistic to deduce from the available numbers," said Brenke, "because then all the employed engineers, who are now 50 years and older, in 5 ½ years in retire. "
+"An annual requirement of 40000 engineers - just to replace retirees - cannot be realistically derived from the available figures," said Brenke, "because then all employed engineers who are 50 years old and older would have to be in within 5½ years change retirement. ”

-DIW Berlin expects about half the replacement demand for engineers for the coming years.
-"If you calculate fairly, you'll end up with about 20000 people who retire each year for reasons of age," says Brenke.
+The DIW Berlin assumes that engineers will need around half as much replacement in the coming years.
+"If you calculate fairly, there are about 20000 people who leave every year for reasons of age," says Brenke.

 Future needs can be met by university graduates

-As a result of the boom after the financial crisis, the number of engineers has risen overall - among 2008 and 2011 social insurance payers by an average of 1,5 per year.
-"This growth rate is not low, but not much higher than the average of all employees subject to social security contributions," says Brenke.
-There she was at 1,1 percent.
+As a result of the upswing after the financial crisis, the number of engineers rose overall - for those subject to social security between 2008 and 2011 by an average of 1,5 percent per year.
+"Although this growth rate is not small, it is also not much higher than the average of all employees subject to social security contributions," says Brenke.
+There it was 1,1 percent.

-"In recent years there has been a veritable run on engineering study places," says the DIW labor market expert.
-For example, 2010 graduated from 50000 students in an industry-related engineering degree program.
-"Alone the graduates who are currently leaving the universities can meet the total demand for engineers."
+"In recent years there has been a real run on engineering study places," said the DIW labor market expert.
+In 2010, around 50000 students completed their studies in an industry-related engineering course.
+“Only the graduates who currently come from the universities can cover the total need for engineers.”

 Wrong numbers as a problem for job starters

-Brenke therefore advocates a more realistic consideration of engineering needs in the current decade.
-"Starting a career can be increasingly difficult for young engineers when there is a graduate glut."
+Brenke therefore advocates a more realistic view of engineering needs in the current decade.
+"Starting a career can become increasingly difficult for young engineers when there is a flood of graduates."

 Text as PDF, book or eCourse on the topic or personal advice